pynvme/pynvme/doc/features.rst

            nvme0.getlogpage(0x81, buf, 20).waitdone()
            time.sleep(1)

 For NVMe Admin command Sanitize, an AER command should be triggered.
 We can find the log information printed in the AER's callback function.
-Here is the output of the aboe test function.
+Here is the output of the above test function.

 .. code-block:: shell
    :emphasize-lines: 18, 26